 - Gross-Up Close-Up: Billy Cole's death in the first one once he gets staked; Belle and Bocworth in the sequel.

-- Happily Ever After: Even though Charley has been bitten.
-Did the deaths of the original vampires just cancel that out?
+- In the sequel, Charley was bitten, but the deaths of the vampires just cancel that out.

 - Heroic Willpower